flexkube/website/content/documentation/guides/etcd/creating-multi-member-cluster-over-ssh-using-terraform.md

 ## What's next

 With cluster running, you can now start using it, e.g. to deploy Kubernetes cluster.
-To do that using Flexkube and Terraform, you can follow [Creating multi node Kubernetes cluster over SSH using Terraform](TODO).
+To do that using Flexkube and Terraform, you can follow [Creating multi node Kubernetes cluster using Terraform]({{< relref "/documentation/guides/kubernetes/creating-multi-node-cluster-using-terraform" >}}).

 To clean up created resources, see the section below.